 New York Revival of 'Into the Woods' to Coincide With Disney Release

-Roundabout Theatre Company will present an off-Broadway run of the Stephen Sondheim-James Lapine musical, opening three weeks after Rob Marshall's starry big-screen version.
+Roundabout Theatre Company will present an off-Broadway run of the Stephen Sondheim-James Lapine musical, opening a month after Rob Marshall's starry big-screen version

 NEW YORK — In a sharp bit of marketing synchronicity, Roundabout Theatre Company has scheduled an off-Broadway revival of Stephen Sondheim and James Lapine's revisionist fairy-tale musical, Into the Woods, to open on the heels of Disney's big-screen adaptation.